simple10/nodestack/README.md

 to rack.
 Connect is a middleware framework.
 All the work handling cookies, sessions, assets, etc. is performed in optional middleware.

-Connect Assets is connect middleware that handles compiling assets (CoffeeScript, Jade templates, Stylus stylesheets, etc.) on the fly or to disk.
+Connect Assets is middleware that handles compiling assets (CoffeeScript, Jade templates, Stylus stylesheets, etc.) on the fly or to disk.

-Connect Assets compiles assets into the **builtAssets** directory if the build config option is set to true in app.coffee.
+Connect Assets compiles assets into the **builtAssets** directory if the build config option is set to true in app/app.coffee.

 For development, build is turned off to make it easier to inspect and debug JavaScript and CSS.
 Alternatively, build could be turned on by default and source files used for debugging.